-- Despite a revival of the Southwest Monsoon forecast for several states including Maharashtra, Madhya Pradesh, Southern states and northeast States are recording deficit rainfall received so far in July. - Subseasonal forecast till mid July shows dry conditions in western and parts of southern states and good rainfall in the Indo-Gangetic region of Nepal, India and Bangladesh.
-Most part of the Pakistan and Afghanistan scattered or low rainfall across four week of rainfall forecast; - SPI 3-month for May and June 2021 explains drier condition in Sindh and Balochistan provinces and similarly the Southern, western and northwestern provinces in Afghanistan.
+- Despite a revival of the Southwest Monsoon forecast for several states including Maharashtra, Madhya Pradesh, Southern states and northeast States are recording deficit rainfall received so far in June. - Subseasonal forecast till mid July shows dry conditions in western and parts of southern states and good rainfall in the Indo-Gangetic region of Nepal, India and Bangladesh.
+Most part of the Pakistan and Afghanistan scattered or low rainfall across four week of rainfall forecast; - The fear of drought looms on parts of Madhya Pradesh with 35 of the 52 districts rain deficient one and a half months into monsoons.
+Some districts are 70% short. - SPI 3-month for May and June 2021 explains drier condition in Sindh and Balochistan provinces and similarly the Southern, western and northwestern provinces in Afghanistan.
 In India states of MP, Maharashtra, Kerala, Odisha, parts of Andhra Pradesh, Telangana including norther eastern states experience in drought conditions. - Vegetation condition in reference to June 2021 are poor condition in some of the states this could be due to delay in monsoon or deficit rainfall in rainfed areas in areas of Southern Pakistan, Maharashtra, Madhya Pradesh and the low values of VCI in Bihar due to flooding. - As per government of Afghanistan, with prevailing drought situation between Dec to April, drought was declared on June 22, 2021. - It is important the stakeholders adopt timely drought relief and response strategies to mitigate drought risks;